 Many factors play a role in calculating your business insurance cost.
-The most influential usually are your profession, number of employees and coverage needs.
+The most influential factors are usually your profession, number of employees and coverage needs.
 These factors can vary significantly from business to business.

 Number of employees

 The amount of coverage you select has an impact on your premium.
-For example, a small business policy with a $1 million/$2 million aggregate, will generally cost more than a policy with a $1 million/$1 million aggregate.
+For example, a $1 million/$2 million policy will generally cost more than a $1 million/$1 million policy.

 What is an aggregate limit?

 For example, a carpenter is sued by 3 clients over the course of a year due to damages caused by faulty workmanship.
 Each client sues for $500,000, totaling $1.5 million.
 Individually, each incident is under $1 million, which meets policy limits.
 However, the annual aggregate amount is exceeded, meaning the third incident will not be covered.

 Time in business

 Getting the cheapest business insurance

 Finding the cheapest business insurance policy is a priority for the cost-conscious business owner, but always weigh the price against the coverage.
 You don’t want to pay for coverages you don’t need, but you also don’t want to be underinsured if something happens.
 Seek balance.

 You can save money by adjusting your deductibles.
 A deductible is the amount you pay out of pocket toward a covered loss at the time of a claim.
 Generally, the higher your deductible, the lower the cost of your annual premium.
 Just be sure you’re comfortable paying the deductible you select.